PrefectHQ/prefect/docs/guides/prefect-deploy.md

     classDef dkgray fill:darkgray,stroke:darkgray,stroke-width:4px,color:white
 ```

+The work pool types above require a worker to be running on your infrastructure to poll a work pool for scheduled flow runs.

+!!!note "Additional work pool options available with Prefect Cloud"

+    Prefect Cloud offers two other flavors of work pools:

+    - [Push Work Pools](/guides/deployment/push-work-pools) - serverless cloud options that don't require a worker because Prefect Cloud  submits them to the cloud provider on your behalf.
+    - [Managed Execution]() - where Prefect Cloud submits and runs your deployment on its own serverless infrastructure TK - Jake PR in progress

+In this guide we focus on deployments that require a worker.

-When creating a deployment, we must answer _two_ basic questions:
+When creating a deployment with a work pool that uses a worker, we must answer _two_ basic questions:

 - What instructions does a [worker](/concepts/work-pools/) need to set up an execution environment for our flow?
 For example, a flow may have Python requirements, unique Kubernetes settings, or Docker networking configuration.
 - How should the flow code be accessed?

-A deployment additionally enables you to:

-- Schedule flow runs.
-- Specify event triggers for flow runs.
-- Assign a work queue name to delegate deployment flow runs to work queues.
-- Assign one or more tags to organize your deployments and flow runs.
-You can use those tags as filters in the Prefect UI.
-- Assign custom parameter values for flow runs based on the deployment.
-- Create ad-hoc flow runs from the API or Prefect UI.
-- Upload flow files to a defined storage location for retrieval at run time.
-- Specify run time infrastructure for flow runs, such as Docker or Kubernetes configuration.

-## Creating deployments
+## Creating work pool-based deployments

 The [tutorial](/tutorial/deployments/) shows how to create a deployment with a long-running process using `.serve` and how to move to a [work-pool-based deployment](/tutorial/workers/) setup with `.deploy`.
 See the discussion of when you might want to move to work-pool-based deployments [there](/tutorial/workers/#why-workers-and-work-pools) if needed.